Maxyme/3d-chainmail/README.md

-Python 3d Chainmail Algorithm Tester
+Python chainmail algorithm 3d visualizer
 =======

-Python 3d Chainmail Algorithm Tester is a python application for creating a testing the deformation of a 3d Chainmail.
+Python application for visualizing the deformation of a 3d cube using the chainmail algorithm.

 Requirements
 -------------